 This course introduces radio news and audio production for broadcast and online media.
 With in-class and out-of-class assignments, it offers training in reporting, interviewing, and preparation of news and feature reports for the audio medium.
-Assessment: 100% coursework.

 JMSC2019.
 Digital media and society (6 credits)